 • Do they seem uncomfortable when wet or dirty?

 • Do they grunt or squat when they open their bowels?

 • Do they tell you when they are about to wee?

-Here are some things to try to help encourage the child/young person to
+- Here are some things to try to help encourage your child to

 use the potty or toilet:

 - Share what you are doing with pre-school and what stage your child is at.

 - Please don’t worry about your child having accidents at pre-school.
 It is part of our job.